What is the Small Business Development Internship and Product Design in Africa all about?

 - Assistance with business development and identification of growth areas

-- Development of monitoring and evaluation tools to identify impact of business on the lives of the local community and customer engagement
+- Development of monitoring and evaluation tools to identify the impact of business on the lives of the local community and customer engagement

 Potential study related learning outcomes from this internship include: